Computer Science

 LASC Categories: QR

 Prerequisites: Familiarity with basic computer operations.
-Math placement code of 3 or above.
+Pass math placement test with code of 3 or above, or a passing grade in a college level math course.

 Use of computers and information systems in health care.
 Databases and spreadsheets. electronic health records.
 [Credit will not be awarded for both CS-120 and CS-124.]